melbourne-earthquake-science/group_wiki/README.md

 Click on the Wiki tab, or this link to get to the wiki.

-It provides some basic information on admistative proceedures related to:
+It provides some basic information on administrative proceedures related to:

 * trips/travel
 * fieldwork risk/safety